There is no mistaking the challenge of this global pandemic. We remain committed to providing safe, quality care. Together, we will get through this.

 We are working closely with state, local, tribal, and territorial partners, as well as public health partners, to respond to this public health threat.

 Pacific Coast Hospice firmly respects every person’s right to privacy.
 While we will not share the identity of COVID-19 staff/patients by name (unless required by law to authorized officials), we have agreed to publish relevant statistics publicly on our Transparency Statement page.
+As of the time of publishing, we have not had any patients or direct employees with COVID-19.

 REFERENCE: Centers for Disease Control and Prevention.
 (2020, April 24).
 How to Protect Yourself & Others.
 Retrieved May 5, 2020, from https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/prevention.html